zenml-io/zenml/docs/book/getting-started/system-architectures.md

 A ZenML OSS deployment consists of the following moving pieces:

 * **ZenML OSS Server**: This is a FastAPI app that manages metadata of pipelines, artifacts, stacks etc.
-  Note: In ZenML Pro, the notion of a ZenML server is replaced with so-called "Tenant".
-For all intents and purposes, consider a ZenML Tenant == ZenML OSS server + more functionality.
+  Note: In ZenML Pro, the notion of a ZenML server is replaced with what is known as a "Tenant".
+For all intents and purposes, consider a ZenML Tenant to be a ZenML OSS server that comes with more functionality.
 * **OSS Metadata Store**: This is where all ZenML tenant metadata is stored, including ML metadata such as tracking and versioning information about pipelines and models.